Getting resources from a manifest

 The example below shows how to get resources from manifest data using the Python library.

-Retrieve binary resources such as thumbnails from the manifest data, use the resource_to_stream
+Retrieve binary resources such as thumbnails from the manifest data, use the resource_to_stream or resource_to_file methods using the associated identifier field values and a uri.

-NOTE: Need to add example of using reader.resource_to_stream()
+NOTE: Need to add example of using reader.resource_to_stream().

 try: